p2panda/handbook/website/docs/02-organising-data/queries.md

 ### Querying documents

+- these queries allow clients to request the field contents of materialised document views and metadata for their associated documents
+- some GraphQL operations and types are dynamic in that they depend on the schemas known to the node
+  - this spec only gives a generic form for these operations and types
+  - in this specification we use `<schema_id>` as a placeholder for the string-encoded schema id of actual schemas

+#### `<schema_id>`

+- returns a single document that uses this schema id with a specific document view
+    - implementations must have no side effects
+- either the `id` or `view_id` input variable must to be set
+  - if `id` contains a document id the response must contain the [_latest document view_](latestDocumentView) for that document
+  - if `view_id` contains a document view id, the query must contain this document view
+  - if both input variables are given the query must return an error
 - not every node holds all documents and especially not all document views (historical states of a document) in its database because of the decentralised nature of p2panda. in this case a "not found" error will be returned
-- since schemas can be created by clients in the p2panda network the regarding GraphQL schemas are dynamically created as the network changes. p2panda uses _schema ids_ to refer to documents of certain type, in this specification we use `<schema_id>` as a placeholder

-#### `<schema_id>`

-- returns one document view of a given schema
-    - no side effects
-- either a `id` or `view_id` needs to be specified

 ```graphql
 query <schema_id>(